nerditation/open-remote-distrobox/README.md

 	//...
 }
 ```

+save the file an restart vscodium, now you should be able to open the remote
+explorer view in the side bar. if you have other extensions that also contribute
+to the remote explorer, such as [vscode-remote-oss], you might need to switch
+the remote provider in the dropdown list on top of the remote explorer view.

+you should see the list of the guest containers managed by `distrobox`. you can
+connect the current window to the container, or open a new window and connect
+to it. if you have a workspace open, you can reopen it inside the container.

+these commands are also available if you click the "remote indicator" in the
+bottom left corner of the window, on the status bar.

+## about the implementation

+after some back and forth, I came to realize this extension could potentially
+be extended to non-`distrobox` containers as well.
+I believe the core
+functionality can be implemented with `podman` directly, thus it might possibly
+serve as (at least partially) a replacement for the `attached-container`
+authority, one of many authorities registered by the microsoft `devcontainers`
+extension.

+however, I don't plan to implement this, simply because I don't have the need,
+but if someone want to implement it, I'm happy to discuss the implementation
+details with you.

+because I want to this extension to work on the host as well as inside a
+container such as the `flatpak` sandbox, I can only control the guest
+container using the `distrobox enter` command, and rely on the guest system to
+have some programs installed. this works for all `distrobox` managed container,
+but not necessarily available out of the box for all containers. specifically,
+busybox based distros like alpine linux needs some additional packages to
+be installed. check the source code for details.

+if the `distrobox` command is run indirectly through `host-spawn` (or
+`flatpak-spawn --host`) from a container, it will not inherit the environment
+block of the vscodium process, so I inject the configured environment variables
+into the bash script that launches the vscodium remote server.

+this is not ideal, but it is easier to implement. alternative should be to inject
+them into the `host-spawn` command, such as `foo=123 bar=456 host-spawn --env foo,bar`

+## some notes

+this extension neither depends on, nor conflicts with [vscode-remote-oss].

+I wrote and tested this extension for [vscodium], it probably won't work with
+other `vscode` distributions.

 this extension registered the remote authority `distrobox`, so it will be
 automatically activated when a url like this is opened: